 Kathleen knows first hand the complexity of being responsible for strategic direction, policy development, and growth objectives while also juggling personal commitments.

 During her tenure as an executive in the charitable sector Kathleen created innovative employment training and education support services for marginalized and disadvantaged populations.
 In her words, “being involved in mission-driven work can be like an elixir to hardworking people motivated by the value of service.
 However, it can also become a journey to burnout."
 Observing elevated stress and burnout in those around her, not to mention nearly succumbing to it herself, prompted her to make a significant work transition.

-Kathleen became determined to help others attain greater work satisfaction without sacrificing their personal health and well-being.
-After completing a Master of Arts in Pastoral Psychology and Counselling in 2003, she launched a private practice specializing in career well-being.
-Along with training as a psychotherapist, she has also completed advanced level professional coach training.
-She is a sought after counsellor and coach.
+Kathleen completed a Master of Arts in Pastoral Psychology and Counselling in 2003, and launched a private consulting practice.
+Along with training as a psychotherapist, she has also completed advanced level professional coach training and in 2021 completed a a certificate in Clinical Counselling Hypnotherapy.

 Kathleen was interviewed in 2016 by Avenue Magazine in Edmonton, Alberta about making a career transition.

 A Special Interest in Women's Careers